Ternary Compression for Communication-Efficient Federated Learning: Proposed Algorithm

 \subsection{Federated Trained Ternary Quantization}

-Since no direct data exchange is usually allowed between clients in the federated learning system, weight divergence \cite{zhao2018federated} may be different among clients.
-For example in the $l^{th}$ layer of the global model shared by client $C_1$ and client $C_2$, if $\max (|\theta^{C_1}_l |)$ = 5 and $\max (|\theta^{C_2}_l|)$ = 50, it is not necessarily true that the global model will be biased towards $C_2$ if we use the same factor for the two models.
-To address this issue, we start by scaling the weights to [-1, 1]:
+One challenge remains when threshold-based quantization is to be implemented in a federated learning system: Since the sparsity of the quantized local models may greatly differ from client to client, the global model will be biased towards the local model having the maximum weight range, if the same threshold is used for all clients.
+To address this issue, we start by normalizing the weights to [-1, 1]:

-where $g$ is a scaling function, $\mathbb{R}^n \rightarrow [-1, 1]$.
-However, magnitude imbalance \cite{polino2018model} may be introduced when scaling the entire $\theta$ of a certain network, thus resulting in significant loss of precision, since most of the elements are pushed to zero.
-Therefore, we scale the weights layer by layer.
+where $\theta^s$ is the normalized weight matrix, $g$ is a normalization function, which normalizes a vector into the range of [-1, 1].
+However, magnitude imbalance \cite{polino2018model} may be introduced when normalizing $\theta$ of an entire network at once instead of layer by layer, resulting in a significant precision loss, since many small weights may be pushed to zero.
+Therefore, we normalize the weights layer by layer.

-Then, by using the same strategy as TTQ, we calculate the quantization threshold $\Delta$ according to the scaled weights as follows:
+For simplicity, we drop the subscript $l$ of the quantization factors, thresholds and weights hereafter.
+Thus, we calculate the quantization threshold $\Delta$ according to the normalized weights as follows: